manud99/timy/README.md

-# Timy
+# Timy ⏱️

-Manage your work time locally with Time.
-Timy is a single-page application (SPA) that enables you to easily track your activities.
-It runs locally on your computer and uses a cloud calendar that allows you to manage your records on multiple devices.
-Timy is small, responsive and useful for personal usage.
+Effortlessly master your time with Timy ⏱️ – the sleek Single-Page Application (SPA) designed for seamless activity tracking.
+Run Timy ⏱️ directly on your device to monitor tasks, while harnessing cloud integration for multi-device access.
+Timy ⏱️: compact, responsive, and tailored for your individual productivity.

 ## Setup